Why Harn?

 Harn has built-in support for the Model Context Protocol.
 Connect to any MCP server, or expose your Harn pipeline as one.
 ACP integration lets editors use Harn as an agent backend.

-That includes remote HTTP MCP servers with standalone OAuth handled by the CLI, so cloud MCP integrations can be treated as normal runtime dependencies instead of host-specific glue.
+The CLI handles standalone OAuth for remote HTTP MCP servers, so cloud MCP integrations can be ordinary runtime dependencies instead of host-specific glue.

 let client = mcp_connect("npx", ["-y", "@modelcontextprotocol/server-filesystem", "/tmp"])